ericnmt/oop-clinic-scheduler/README.md

 ### Update & Deletion Constraints
 * **Update Operations**: Implemented update functionality for Patient and Provider entities with proper validation checks before committing changes.
-* **Safe Deletion Logic**: Enforced constraints preventing deletion of patients or providers with active appointments.
+* **Safe Deletion Logic**: Enforced constraints preventing the deletion (deactivation) of patients or providers if they have active "SCHEDULED" appointments.
+Once deactivated, the system strictly blocks any further updates or scheduling for that entity, preventing the existance of "zombie" records from entering the schedule.
 * **Referential Integrity**: Integrated database checks to avoid orphaned records and maintain consistent relationships between entities.

 ### DAO Pattern Implementation